Dickie Bird: Umpiring career

 Bird's attention to detail was placed under scrutiny at the Centenary Test between England and Australia at Lord's in 1980.
 Although the Saturday of this particular match had mostly pleasant sunshine, Bird and his fellow umpire, David Constant, refused to let play start because of the previous night's rain; parts of the outfield were still too waterlogged, according to the officials.
 Angry Marylebone Cricket Club (MCC) members scuffled with Constant as he and the team captains returned to the Long Room after their fifth pitch inspection.
 The two captains, Ian Botham and Greg Chappell, had to intervene to protect Constant.
 Bird, however, was still on the pitch at the time according to his own recounting of the event in his book.
 When play finally started at 3:45 pm, police had to escort the umpires through the Long Room and on to the field.
-This was not the only occasion in which Bird had to stop play, despite current sunny conditions, because of previous bad weather: in the 1988 Test at Headingley against the West Indies, an overnight rainstorm caused a blocked drain to overflow with a delayed action: the pitch was fine but the bowler's run-up was slowly flooding from underneath, the water level was oozing up over Curtly Ambrose's bootlaces, and Bird's as well when he went over to investigate, and the umpires had to take the players off while the outfield was cleared of water.
+This was not the only occasion where Bird had to stop play, despite current sunny conditions, because of previous bad weather.
+In the 1988 Test at Headingley against the West Indies, an overnight rainstorm caused a burst pipe and a blocked drain to overflow with a delayed action.
+The pitch was fine but the bowler's run-up was slowly flooding from underneath, the water level was oozing up over Curtly Ambrose's bootlaces, and Bird's as well when he went over to investigate, and the umpires had to take the players off while the outfield was cleared of water.

-One of Bird's strengths was that he was able to manage and earn the respect of some of the more volatile players in the game, sometimes by using his infectious humour.
+One of Bird's strengths was his ability to manage and earn the respect of some of the more volatile players in the game, sometimes by using his infectious humour.
 He was also known as being eccentric, famously arriving at a ground five hours early as the Queen was to visit that day.

-At the beginning of his final Test in 1996, the two teams – India and England – formed a "guard of honour" as he came out, and he received a standing ovation from the crowd.
+At the beginning of his final Test in 1996, the two teams – India and England – formed a guard of honour as he came out, and he received a standing ovation from the crowd.
 Bird, an emotional man, was in tears.
-His eyes had to clear quickly, though, because two minutes later he had to give England captain Mike Atherton out LBW in the first over.
+His eyes had to clear quickly, though, because two minutes later he had to give England captain Michael Atherton out LBW in the first over.
 Two years later, in 1998, he stood in his last county match.

-Bird umpired in 66 Test matches (at the time a world record) and 69 One Day Internationals including 3 World Cup Finals.
+Bird umpired in 66 Test matches (at the time a world record) and 69 One Day Internationals including three World Cup Finals.